INFORMSJoC/2024.0546/src/LogTPm/readme.md

 # Application

 The codes in this folder handle the coauthor model of Jackson & Wolinsky (1996).
-When applying LogTPm to a new model, the codes in `def.m` need not be adjusted .
+When applying LogTPm to a new model, the codes in `def.m` need not be adjusted.
 Instead, one has to adjust the formulas in `values.m` that compute the payoff the agents receive from the unweighted networks.

 Another version of the connections model of Jackson & Wolisnky (1996) is shown in folder `src\LogTPm\Version: connections`, which is applied in Section 5.3.
 In this version, we assume the agents are located on a circle and then adjust the codes in `links.m`, `graphs.m`, and `values.m` accordingly.
 (We rename them by `loop_link.m`, `loop_graph.m` and `loop_values.m`.)
 In the folder, we remove the redundant copies of codes.
 To derive the whole software, one has to substitute the files `main.m`, `links.m`, `graphs.m`, and `values.m` with the corresponding ones in `src\LogTPm\Version: connections`.